MarkVabulas/ultimon/README.md

 - [x] Ability to custom-add new functionality to the site, with drop-in javascript files
 - [ ] Example client with WebGL rendering showing advanced procedurally generated graphics based on the sensor metrics
 - [x] Implemented an example for how to draw things as background and/or screensavers (currently, uses MapTiler) when the "server" connection is lost
+- [x] Implemented a WebGL example for an animated procedural background (Based on the famous example WebGL Fluid Simulation)

 ## Wishlist/To-Do